Juniper/docker-saltstack-junos/README.md

-# SaltStack Docker Container for Junos
+# SaltStack Docker Containers for Junos

-This project has been designed to help you get started easily with SaltStack on Junos.
+This project has been designed to help you to get started easily with SaltStack on Junos.
 In this project you'll find:
 - **A docker container** with all SaltStack and all Junos Libraries
 - **Make script** to easily start the docker container

+To reduce the learning curve with SaltStack:
-- **A SaltStack Engine** to collect Syslog from Junos and convert them into Events in SaltStack
+- **A Use-Case with SaltStack Engine** to collect Syslog from Junos and convert them into Events in SaltStack
+- **A Use-Case with SaltStack Beacon** to monitor a Junos string in a file and convert it into Event in SaltStack were created.

+# Skipping Section

+If you want to dive into the use-cases directly, not caring about possible `make` commands then  please skip this section and read the README with each use-case folder e.g. uc-engine.

+If not continue reading.

+# Contributer

+- Iddo Cohen
+- Damien Garros
+- Nitin Kumar
+- Stephen Steiner

 # Known Issues

 - **urllib3\util\ssl_.py - 'SNIMissingWarning, InsecurePlatform' Warnings:** Solution is to upgrade Python from 2.7.6 to 2.7.9 or ```pip install pyOpenSSL ndg-httpsclient pyasn1```.
 Please note it does not effect salt-master, salt-minion or salt-proxy, in their functionality.

+# Host Platform Tested:

+- Ubuntu 14.04 - 16.04

 # Getting Started with Salt on Docker
 ## 0- Get/build image